pddenhar/pddenhar.github.io/_posts/2015-06-09-ubuntu-udev-naming-rules.md

 {% endhighlight %}

-I reworked the control flow so that the check for duplicate interface names would not get skipped if custom names were in use:
+I reworked the control flow so that the check for duplicate interface names would not get skipped if custom names were in use.
+Simply replace the above lines with the code shown here:

 {% highlight bash %}
 basename=${INTERFACE%%[0-9]*}